eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 All the responses are mocked (no data is really changed), so feel free to play around with the endpoints.

+> :bulb: You can use `curl` commandline tool to test that the endpoints answer and return something.
+> For example, the command to interact with first endpoint is `curl -X POST http://localhost:5000/api/auth`.

 ## Exercise

 ### Overview